-At Asana, we’ve seen that collaboration and trust are spurred by shared daily experiences, face-to-face communication, and opportunity for impromptu discovery and co-creation.
+At Asana, we’ve seen that collaboration and trust are spurred by shared daily experiences, face-to-face communication, and opportunities for impromptu discovery and co-creation.
 Given that we’re a growing, globally distributed company, we’ve naturally supported hybrid team environments and flexibility while being office-centric.
-After spending more than a year physically distanced, we’re planning to safely and mindfully prepare our global teams for a return to in-person collaboration and, in San Francisco, move into our new headquarters at 633 Folsom Street.
+After spending more than a year physically distanced, we’ve safely and mindfully supported our global teams to return to in-person collaboration in our new San Francisco headquarters at 633 Folsom Street.

 At Asana, there really is no substitute for the connection and team flow we experience when we’re co-creating in the same space together.
 As a company, we’re focused on creating dynamic in-office experiences where teams can thrive, do their best work, and be heard and supported in their decision-making.

 When considering our hybrid model, we also wanted to keep investing in our purpose-built culture that focuses on collaboration, inclusion, and personal and professional growth.
 We’re committed to supporting employees at all stages as they develop their careers, and that level of mentorship is best suited to being primarily face-to-face.

 That means Asanas and new open roles will be primarily colocated in our 11 global offices, with flexible hours so that people can optimize when and how they work best.
 From the beginning of the company, we established trust in our employees and didn’t have set hours or ways of doing work.
 That will not change.